NoahHsu/noahhsu.github.io/docs/System Design/How_to_design_an_efficient_Idempotent_API.en.md

 1. **Unique Request Identifier (`rid`)**:<br>
   Clients must include a rid in their requests, ensuring it's distinctive enough to identify each request uniquely.
 2. **Placement after Auth-Filter**:<br>
-   The Idempotency flow should be positioned after the authentication filter for security concern.
+   The Idempotency flow should be positioned after the authentication filter for security concerns.
 3. **Atomic Cache Operations**:<br>
    Checking for cache existence and creating cache entries should occur atomically to ensure consistency.
 4. **DB Integration for Non-existent Cache**:<br>